-A person cannot be approved as a carer until they have a WWC Card, or have proof of lodgement of an application for a WWC Check.
-All carers, their spouses and defacto partners are considered to be undertaking child-related work and therefore must apply for a WWC Card.
+A person cannot be approved as a carer until they have a WWC Card or provide a receipt from Australia Post as proof of lodgement for a WWC Check.
+All carers, their spouses and defacto partners are considered to be undertaking child-related work and must apply for a WWC Card.
 Single carers whose circumstances change (e.g. a new partner moves into their home) must advise the Department of the changes as soon as possible.
-Their new partner must apply for a WWC Card, and complete Form 395 Record Check Consent Form for criminal and Client and Child Protection Checks to be conducted by the Department's Screening Unit.
+Their new partner must apply for a WWC Card, and complete Form 395 Record Check Consent for criminal and Client and Child Protection Checks to be conducted by the Department's Screening Unit.

 Adult household members

 As part of the carer assessment and care arrangement supervision process, the 'duties' of adult household members (what they will be doing with the child) must be clarified.
-Child protection workers need to explore adult household members' proposed involvement in providing care for the child.
-If they will not be providing any care, supervision or support to the child (e.g. they have a disability and require a full-time carer, they are an elderly family member unable to provide supervision to a child), this must be recorded in the assessment.
-If this changes and the adult household member does look after or undertake activities with the child, an application must be made for a WWC Check.
+You must explore adult household members' proposed involvement in providing care for the child.
+If they will not be providing any care, supervision or support to the child (e.g. they have a disability and require a full-time carer,are elderly and unable to provide supervision to a child), you must record this in the assessment.
+If this changes and the adult household member does look after or undertake activities with the child, they must make an application for a WWC Check.

-In the exceptional circumstance where an adult household member will not be caring for, supervising or undertaking other activities with the child and does not require a WWC Checks, however, they must still have criminal and Client and Child Protection checks through Department's Screening Unit.
+In the exceptional circumstance where an adult household member will not be caring for, supervising or undertaking other activities with the child and do not require a WWC Check, that person must still have criminal and Client and Child Protection checks through Department's Screening Unit.

-Carers must advise the CPW when a child living in the household turns 18 years of age and becomes an adult household member.
+Carers must advise you when a child living in their household turns 18 years of age and becomes an adult household member.
 The child (now an adult) must apply for a WWC Check.

-An Application for a Working with Children Check form (available on the Working with Children website) must be lodged by anyone being assessed to become a carer, after the assessor is confident they will be recommending the applicant to be approved and before a child is placed.
+An Application for a Working with Children Check form (available from Australia Post outlets must be lodged by anyone being assessed to become a carer, after the assessor is confident they will be recommending the applicant to be approved and before a child is placed.

 The only exception is where a child is in an urgent placement.
-In this instance, a Form 562 - Statutory Declaration and Form 395 – Record Check Consent Form must be completed and signed by the family member and all adults in the household before the urgent placement commences.
+In this instance, Form 562 - Statutory Declaration and Form 395 – Record Check Consent Form must be completed and signed by the family member and all adults in the household before the urgent placement commences.
 Subsequently, the carer must apply for a WWC Card within five days of the child being placed in their care.
-In an urgent placement, if the family member or other adult household member/s has not applied for a WWC Card within five days, the child must be removed and the subsidy must cease (see flowcharts in related resources).
+In an urgent placement, if the family member and other adult household members have not applied for a WWC Card within five days, the child must be removed and the subsidy must cease (see flowcharts in related resources).

 A Department worker must complete Part 6 and 7 of the Application for a Working with Children Check form.
 The Department Screening Unit contact details must be inserted in Part 6 for the Screening Unit to receive the WWC notification letter when a WWC Card has been issued or denied (see example in related resources).
 Adult household members should note their role as 'Carer Household member' on the application form.

-The assessor must request a copy of the Australia Post WWC application receipt from the applicant, which confirms the application has been lodged.
+You (or assessor) must request a copy of the Australia Post WWC application receipt from the applicant to confirm that the application has been lodged.
 The receipt is usually from Australia Post but may be from the WWC Screening Unit where a person has not been able to attend an Australia Post outlet.

-The worker must update Assist with the WWC Check receipt number and date of lodgement.
-The receipt must be provided to the business manager to arrange recoup of the cost to the applicant and for scanning onto Objective.
-Although this is the preferred method, where it is not possible for an applicant to attend the district office to provide a copy of the receipt in a timely manner (such as rural and remote locations), the applicant can telephone the district office and advise the CPW of the WWC application receipt number.
-In this instance, the applicant will need to post a copy of the receipt to the CPW at the district office, or give a copy to a remote CPW, who will provide it to the business manager for reimbursement of the cost.
+You must update Assist with the WWC Check receipt number and date of lodgement.
+The receipt must be forwarded to the business manager to arrange reimbursement of the cost to the applicant and for scanning onto Objective.
+Although this is the preferred method, where it is not possible for an applicant to attend the district office to provide a copy of the receipt in a timely manner (such as rural and remote locations), the applicant can telephone the district office and advise you of the WWC application receipt number.
+In this instance, the applicant must post a copy of the receipt to you at the district office, or give a copy to a remote CPW, who will forward it to the business manager for reimbursement of the cost.